New Service Application

 The City of Geneseo is open from 8 AM to 4 PM, Monday thru Friday.
-Please complete the applicable application, additional necessary documents and return it in person to 115 S. Oakwood Avenue, Geneseo, IL, fax (309.944.8254) or email to firstname.lastname@example.org.
-If you should have any questions about the application and/or utility service, please contact the City of Geneseo at 309.944.4243.
+Please complete the appropriate application and return in person to 115 S. Oakwood Avenue, Geneseo, IL, fax (309.944.8254) or email to firstname.lastname@example.org.
+Deposit payment and photo identification may be required.
+If you should have any questions about the application and/or utility service, please contact the City of Geneseo at 309.944.6419.

 If you would like to pay your bill online, please visit www.xpressbillpay.com and create an online account.
 On Xpress you will have the option to set up recurring automatic payments, make a one time payment, and many other payment options, including an opton for paperless billing.
 Please note, that if you are currently enrolled in our ACH program that withdraws on the 20th of the month, you will need to call City Hall and cancel that service before setting up automatic monthly payments through Xpress.
 If you don’t, you risk being charged by both systems.

 If you would like to arrange to have your monthly bill withdrawn directly from your bank account, please complete the ACH Application and return it to 115 S. Oakwood Avenue.
 On this program, your bill will be withdrawn from your bank account on the 20th of each month.